-What is Customer Analytics?
+What is Customer Data Analytics?

-Customer segmentation is one of the most effective ways to ensure marketers are reaching the right customers.
+Customer segmentation is one of the most effective ways to ensure businesses are reaching the right customers.
 By dividing customers into segments based on location, marketers can tailor the messaging of their campaigns towards the region, city, or town, known as marketing localization.
 Marketing localization allows companies to increase their brand awareness and create a better customer experience.
 Localization isn’t just about adjusting the messaging language; it also includes understanding what products or services appeal to consumers living within a particular location.
 Take, for example, a resort specializing in outdoor activities that wants to run two separate marketing campaigns: weekend getaway deals for local residents and out-of-state tourists living in the adjacent state.
-The resort can segment out their data into those two different groups based on location, increasing the chances of reaching potential customers who would be interested in those deals.
+The resort can segment out their customer data into those two different groups based on location, increasing the chances of reaching potential customers who would be interested in those deals.

 Let’s say the resort has two different locations and is looking to understand where customers go before their stay in order to inform their room services.
 They might observe that customers who stay at resort A are more likely to go to speciality grocery stores than those who stay at resort B. This allows the marketing team to know that they should consider partnering with the speciality store to provide their guests with contactless grocery delivery.

 Customer Data Analytics with Location Intelligence